anthonyg-1/PSTcpIp/README.md

 # Enumerates DNS record data from the mydomain.org DNS domain
 Invoke-DnsEnumeration -Domain mydomain.org

-# Enumerates DNS record data from the mydomain.org DNS domain using the subdomains.txt file as input
+# Enumerates DNS record data from the mydomain.org DNS domain using the subdomains.txt text file as input
 Invoke-DnsEnumeration -Domain mydomain.org -WordListPath subdomains.txt

-# Enumerates DNS record data from the mydomain.org DNS domain and tests TCP connectivity to them, and returns only the hosts that are listening on ports 80 and 443
+# Enumerates DNS record data from the mydomain.org DNS domain, tests TCP connectivity, and returns only the hosts that are listening on ports 80 and 443
 Invoke-DnsEnumeration -Domain mydomain.org | Test-TcpConnection -Port 80,443 | Where Connected

-# Enumerates DNS record data from the mydomain.org DNS domain and tests connectivity to TCP port 443 and obtains to obtain TLS information about the endpoint
+# Enumerates DNS record data from the mydomain.org DNS domain, tests connectivity to TCP port 443, and obtains to obtain TLS information about the endpoint
 Invoke-DnsEnumeration -Domain mydomain.org | Test-TcpConnection -Port 443 | Where Connected | Get-TlsInformation

+# Enumerates DNS record data from the mydomain.org DNS domain, tests connectivity to TCP port 443, obtains to obtain TLS information about the endpoint, and generates an export report as a CSV file
+Invoke-DnsEnumeration -Domain mydomain.com | Test-TcpConnection -Port 443 |
+    Where Connected | Get-TlsInformation |
+        Select HostName, IPAddress, Subject, Issuer, CertificateIsExpired, ValidFrom, ValidTo | Export-Csv TlsCertificateExpirationReport.csv
 ```

 ### Active Directory server security testing